If Jerusalem Were Fresh Bread

 by Julia Vinograd

-as razor-edged spaces in the air where they used to walk.
+The dead lovers are almost as beautifulas razor-edged spaces in the air where they used to walk.

 Do you remember his hand lazily playing